cafetux/module-dependency-maven-plugin/README.md

 # maven module interdependencies analyzer

-Sometimes, on Legacy projects, it's difficult to known which maven module call wich maven module.
+Sometimes, on Legacy projects, it's difficult to known which maven module is calling which maven module.

 this maven plugin generate a DOT diagram file.